 Help understand inference

-Some ideas aren’t directly stated in text or in spoken language, and some children have problems processing those inferred ideas.
-SLPs can help children understand symbolic language, gestures and other signals of speech.
+Some ideas aren’t explicitly stated in text or spoken language, and some children have difficulty processing those inferred ideas.
+SLPs can help children understand symbolic language, gestures, and other speech signals.

 Improve reading comprehension